 Brown is associated with the earth and woods.
 Due to its natural origins, brown is perceived as a color of security, protection, comfort, and stability, and is often used as a background color.

-Yellow will forever be associated with the sun.
+Color yellow will forever be associated with the sun.
 It's the color of happiness, friendliness, and joy, and bring nature makes it inspiring.
-However, too much yellow can result in negative perception and make people feel fear.
+However, choosing too much yellow can result in negative perceptions and make people feel fear.